 Maybe you inherited a new lawn filled with weeds.
 Or maybe you want to try to build a putting green!

-1. Kill the existing lawn
+1. Kill the Existing Lawn

 These chemicals are foliar, which means the plant will take in the product through its blades.
 So don’t mow too low before applying.

-Next you may have to start mowing and bagging your clippings to make sure everything has died off.
+Next, you may have to start mowing and bagging your clippings to make sure everything has died off.
 Rake or a quick dethatch to remove the dead debris is a good idea to again ensure everything is brown.

 Regardless of what you choose, read the label and do not exceed the maximum rates.
 Follow how frequently to apply, and how long after you can seed.
 This will dictate when you can start the next steps.

-2. Scalp the lawn
+2. Scalp the Lawn

-3. Dethatch the lawn
+3. Dethatch the Lawn

 A manual dethatching rake is the best tool here but is really only suited for small areas (unless you’re hankering for a long workout).
 A dethatching machine like the Sun Joe dethatcher & scarifier is an awesome option for smaller lawns.
 I have one for my lawn and it’s amazing.
-But if you’re pushing 10,000 square feet or more, you may need to hire this part out or rent a machine from your local hardward or tool rental store.
+But if you’re pushing 10,000 square feet or more, you may need to hire this part out or rent a machine from your local hardware or tool rental store.

-4. Core aeration
+4. Core Aeration

-5. Leveling (soil/sand)
+5. Leveling the Ground (soil/sand)

 Lightly raking or breaking up the soil will help break up some aeration cores and allow a nice “bed” for the grass seeds.

-6. Spread grass seed
+6. Spread Grass Seed